necromeo/s3-tool/README.md

 **Options**:

-* `--output-path TEXT`: Choose an output path.
-Else, the file will be written on the folder where the command is executed
+- `--output-path TEXT`: Choose an output path.
+Else, the file will be written on the folder where the command is executed.
-* `--help`: Show this message and exit.
+- `--help`: Show this message and exit.

 ## `s3-tool delete-key`